Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

-In~\cref{fig:reusage}, the evolution of the concentration variable $c_s^{(k)}$ is plotted over time for $P=10$ and $P=60$.
+In~\cref{fig:reusage}, the evolution of the {\reftwo error in the} concentration variable $c_s^{(k)}$ is plotted over time for {\reftwo $P=N_c=10$} and {\reftwo $P=N_c=60$}.
 We observe convergence to the reference values $c_s^*$ in both cases.
-Compared to the results in~\cref{fig:parallel} for the classical parareal algorithm (\cref{alg:parareal}), we observe slower convergence; in particular, the second iterate is significantly less accurate.
-This is due to the fact that the growth values that are used in the coarse propagator are less accurate compared to the standard parareal algorithm, as already discussed above.
-However, convergence is significantly improved for $P=60$ compared to the case of $P=10$.
+Compared to the results in~\cref{fig:parallel} for the classical parareal algorithm (\cref{alg:parareal}), {\reftwo the convergence is significantly slower}.
+Nevertheless, the stopping criterion is already fulfilled after 4-5 iterations (see~\cref{tab:para2}), which is only 1-2 iterations more than in the standard parareal algorithm (see~\cref{tab:csk}).

+{\reftwo While we had observed reduction factors in the order of $\delta T = \lceil \frac{T_{\text{end}}}{P}\rceil$ between two consecutive parareal iterations for the standard parareal algorithm in~\cref{tab:csk}, the reduction factors are slightly worse in~\cref{tab:para2}.
+They are, however, in all cases (besides the last value for $P=20$) bounded above by $\frac{1}{k}$, where $k$ is the parareal iterate.
+This indicates a convergence of order ${\cal O}(\frac{1}{k!})$, which is related to the factor ${\cal O}(\frac{1}{\lceil \frac{k}{2}\rceil !})$ in~\cref{eq:est_reusage} in~\cref{theo.conv_reusage}. } {\reftwo Moreover, the absolute values of the error in each parareal iteration are significantly smaller for $P=60$ compared to the case of $P=10$ (Note the different scaling in the vertical axis)}.

-In~\cref{tab:para2}, we compare the number of micro problems needed for $P=10$ to $70$.
-For $P\geq 40$, $k_{\text{par}}=4$ iterations were necessary, which is one additional iteration compared to the standard parareal algorithm (cf.~\cref{tab:csk}).
-The optimal number of processes is $P=\sqrt{k_{\text{par}} N_l} \approx 63.25$, which is twice as many processes compared to the parareal algorithm in the previous section.
+In~\cref{tab:para2}, we compare the number of micro problems needed for {\reftwo $P=N_c=10$} to $70$.
+The optimal number of processes is $P=\sqrt{k_{\text{par}} N_f} \approx 63.25$, which is twice as many processes compared to the parareal algorithm in the previous section.
 The minimal cost in~\cref{tab:para2} is 128 micro problems for $P=60$, compared to 222 for standard parareal.
 Compared to a serial time-stepping scheme, we obtain a maximum estimated speed-up of 7.8.
 Moreover, the efficiency is also significantly improved for larger numbers of processes compared to the standard approach; cf.~\cref{tab:csk,tab:para2}.